bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 I tried two others CNN trained with the same loss function:
 * **SCNN** from **2D CT scans** in order to increase the sample size of the train data (3D CT scans are cut at the center of the tumor in each axis)
 * **Clinical Survival Convolutional Network** combining the 3D CT scans with the clinical/radiomics features

+## Results

+The metric used to evaluate the model was the concordance index (C-index), a score ranging from 0 to 1.

+The best model is the Cox model integrating the risk score predicted from the **SCNN using the 3D CT scans**, with a C-index of 0.77.